brenner-tobias/addon-cloudflared/cloudflared/DOCS.md

 Since HomeAssistant blocks requests via proxies or reverse proxies, you have to tell your instance to allow requests from the Cloudflared Add-On.
-The add-on runs locally, so HA hasto trust the docker network.
+The add-on runs locally, so HA has to trust the docker network.
 In order to do so, add the following lines to your /config/configuration.yaml (if you need assistance changing the config, please follow the [Advanced Configuration Tutorial][advancedconfiguration]):